 A Stop During The 1916 Presidential Election

-In 1916, former New York Governor Charles E. Hughes, then serving as Associate Justice of the Supreme Court, would resign his position to accept the Republican Nomination and run for President of the United States.
+In 1916, former New York Governor Charles E. Hughes, then serving as Associate Justice of the Supreme Court, resigned his position to accept the Republican Nomination and run for President of the United States.

-His campaign would make a stops in Northern New York just a week before the election.
+His campaign would make a stop in Northern New York just a week before the election.
 The Watertown Daily Times would report–

 The governor spent Sunday night in Ogdensburg in comparative quiet.
 He addressed a monster meeting there Saturday night, closely following his speech in Watertown in which he was heard by nearly 2,000 people in the City Opera House.

 Hundreds more, unable to get inside, would wait outside where the photo below was taken.
-Although Hughes would lose the election, he would continue to serve in politics becoming the 44th Secretary of State from 1921 – 1925, then the Chief Justice of the United States from 1930 – 1941.
+Although Hughes would lose the election, he would continue to serve in politics, becoming the 44th Secretary of State from 1921 – 1925, then the United States Chief Justice from 1930 – 1941.

 Urban Renewal Leads To A Final Curtain Call

-Like many cities in the late 50’s and 60’s, Watertown’s core of older buildings downtown, particularly Arsenal and Court Streets, would be deemed “blight.”
-Rather than undergo preservation, opportunistic city leaders were eager to obtain federal money to raze many historic properties deemed to either beyond their intended lifespan or too costly to restore.
+Like many cities in the late ’50s and ’60s, Watertown’s core of older buildings downtown, particularly Arsenal and Court Streets, would be deemed “blight.”
+Rather than undergo preservation, opportunistic city leaders were eager to obtain federal money to raze many historic properties deemed to be either beyond their intended lifespan or too costly to restore.

-The city’s urban renewal department went on to purchase properties, including The Avon Theater for a $106,000, as part of its urban renewal development.
-Alas, The Avon theater would meet the wrecking ball in 1967, one of many Watertown’s landmarks to become nothing more than rubble and memories.
+The city’s urban renewal department went on to purchase properties, including The Avon Theater, for $106,000, as part of its urban renewal development.
+The Avon Theater would meet the wrecking ball in 1967, one of many Watertown landmarks to become nothing more than rubble and memories.